shahdhammoud/SLA-Impact-Study/README.md

 done

 # Train all models on a dataset
-for model in ctgan gmm bayesian_network; do
+for model in ctgan gmm; do
     python scripts/02_train_model.py --dataset alarm --model $model done

 # Learn structures with all algorithms
-for algo in pc ges notears fci lingam; do
+for algo in pc ges fci lingam; do
     python scripts/05_learn_structure.py --dataset alarm --algorithm $algo --data-type real done
 ```